tdwg/website/conferences/2023/instructions-for-editors/index.md

 ## Organize your team

 As session organizers, it is in your best interest to participate in the [preliminary assessment](#preliminary-assessment) and/or [editorial review process](#editorial-review-process) for abstracts submitted to your session.
 However, it is also understood that not everyone listed as an organizer for a session in the conference will be available during the month of July when this process will take place.
-To clarify who will participate the primary session organizer (listed first in the [session list](/conferences/2023/session-list/)) is asked to poll co-organizers to
+To clarify who will participate, the primary session organizer (listed first in the [session list](/conferences/2023/session-list/)) is asked to poll co-organizers to

 - Assess the willingness and availability of each co-organizer to participate
   - As a [Session editor](#session-editors) in the preliminary assessment (1–15 July) of abstracts submitted to your session.
   - As a Session editor in the subsequent editorial review for content (commences as soon as an abstract passes preliminary review; must be available during July; can volunteer for both phases of the review).
-  - In a managerial role as [Session Coordinator](#session-coordinator) (one person, needs to be available all of July.
+  - In a managerial role as [Session Coordinator](#session-coordinator), one person needs to be available all of July.
 - Based on the results above, the person performing the role of [Session Coordinator](#session-coordinator) should fill out the form (see email for link) no later than **15 June 2023**.
 - Email <editor@tdwg.org> with questions regarding this process.